Multi-Label Bayesian Active Learning with Inter-Label Relationships

 3.3.1 Label-wise sampling↩︎

 In multi-label scenarios, labels often exhibit asymmetric correlations, where the present of one label, \(m\), is highly correlated with another label, \(n\), but not vice versa.
 Hierarchical structures within labels are a common example of this kind of relationship.
-To illustrate the impact on performance, we can consider hierarchical data: when asymmetric correlations exist, the selection of root-node labels often overlaps with that of corresponding leaf-node labels, which reduces the representativeness of the selected root labels [16].
+To illustrate the impact on performance, we can consider hierarchical data: when asymmetric correlations exist, the selection of root-node labels often inevitably overlaps with that of corresponding leaf-node labels, while rarely occurring independently, which reduces the representativeness of the selected root labels [16].

 3.3.2 Negative-correlated label sampling↩︎

-In multi-label learning, ensuring the model respects the exclusivity of certain labels is crucial for achieving accurate predictions [37].
-When mutually exclusive labels, such as those that should not logically co-occur, are predicted together, it is often an indication of model bias or misguided learning [38], [39].
-This misalignment can reduce the model’s effectiveness.
-Therefore, as the second subset for concentrated sampling, we select instances with negatively correlated labels that are not expected to co-occur in the label space.
+In multi-label learning, it is essential for the model to respect the exclusivity of certain labels to ensure accurate predictions [36].
+When mutually exclusive labels, such as those that should not logically co-occur, are predicted together, it is often an indication of model bias or misguided learning [37], [38].
+This misalignment can reduce model’s effectiveness.
+As the second subset for concentrated sampling, we select instances with negatively correlated pseudo labels that are not expected to co-occur in the label space.

-To formalize this, we consider a pair of labels as mutually exclusive when the negative correlation coefficient \(NegA(m,n)\) exceeds a threshold of \(2\sigma\), where \(\sigma\) represents the standard deviation.
-Based on predictions with pseudo labels, our model selects a query size of samples from these instances to refine the unlabeled pool, guiding the model with a specific focus on avoiding negative correlations.
+To formalize this, we consider a pair of labels as mutually exclusive when the negative correlation coefficient \(NegA(m,n)\) exceeds a predefined threshold, set as \(2\sigma\), where \(\sigma\) represents the standard deviation.
+Based on predictions with pseudo labels, our model selects samples with the predicted labels that are unlikely to co-occur, according to the negative correlation matrix, as those samples are at high risk of incorrect predictions.
+These selected samples are then added to the refined subset of the unlabeled pool, ensuring that the model better accounts for negative correlations.

 3.3.3 Hard-to-learn label sampling↩︎

-The third subset our model uses to refine the unlabeled pool focuses on hard-to-learn samples.
+The third set, which our model uses to further expand the subset, consists of hard-to-learn samples.
 These samples are typically characterized by low confidence and low variability, indicating instances where the model has difficulty making accurate predictions.
-Such samples often contain ambiguous or noisy features or lie near decision boundaries [40], [41].
-In this study, we set a confidence threshold of 0.5 to identify hard-to-learn samples.
-Specifically, if the pseudo label obtained through Eq.
-7 for all classes of an instance falls below this threshold, our model classifies the sample as hard to learn.
+Such samples often contain ambiguous or noisy features or lie near decision boundaries [39], [40].
+In this study, we define samples without any predicted pseudo labels as hard-to-learn samples.
+Specifically, if the pseudo labels obtained through Eq.
+8 for all classes of a given instance falls below the threshold, 0.5, the classifier cannot make any prediction, thus the sample is classified as hard to learn.
 To improve performance on these challenging instances while maintaining diversity in the sampling process, our model dynamically adjusts the sample size using a polynomial decay function, enabling more focused learning on difficult cases over time.

 3.4 Correlation-aware Querying↩︎